-The post-1950s residential towers are generally between 10 and 25 storeys high, and set on large sites with significant setbacks providing a garden setting to the street.
+The post-1950s residential towers are generally between 10 and 25 storeys high, and set on large Ber 2023 sites with significant setbacks providing a garden setting to the street.
 These towers generally occur on the ridges of Darling Point and Point Piper and are visually prominent, particularly from Sydney Harbour.

-B3.8 Additional controls for development other than dwelling houses 3.8.8 Post-1950s residential towers Obje ectives Cont rols 01 do not have an unsympathetic impact on the architectural style of the original C1 Alterations and additions to post-1950s residential towers have regard to: a) their visual prominence; 02 building.
-To ensure that additions and alterations do not detract from the character of the area or have an unreasonable impact on b) impacts on views from public spaces;c) impacts on view sharing from private properties; surrounding properties. d) the architectural integrity of the existing building; and e) the materials and finishes of the existing building.
+B3.8 Additional controls for development other than dwelling houses 3.8.8 Post-1950s residential towers

+O1 To ensure that additions and alterations do not have an unsympathetic impact on the architectural style of the original building.
+O2 To ensure that additions and alterations do not detract from the character of the area or have an unreasonable impact on surrounding properties.
+C1 Alterations and additions to post; 1950s residential towers have regard to: a) their visual prominence; b) impacts on view from public spaces; c) impacts on view sharing from private properties; d) the architectural integrity of the existing building; and e) the materials and finishes of the existing building.
+Obje ectives Cont rols ed by wincr 2016 Amendine O2 do not have an unsympathetic impact on the architectural style of the original building.
+To ensure that additions and alterations do not detract from the character of the area or have an unreasonable impact on surrounding properties. a) their visual prominer color impacts on views from properties; d) the architectural integral existing building; and iarc to: ; public spaces; g from private ity of the aled ON WIDCR 2015 AMENG